nefarioustim/front-end-development-best-practice/index.md

 Always use HTML instead of XHTML.
 Whilst the well-formed nature of XHTML is certainly attractive to the markup purist, there are many reasons not to use it:

+ *  XML has draconian error-handling.
+Some browsers (like Firefox) implement this by rendering a Yellow Screen of Death instead of a document.
+Other browsers (like Opera) swap to rendering the document as if it were text/html.
+Websites commonly mix up code from lots of different sources (developers, non-technical authors, third-party content like feeds, third-party code like libraries and ads).
+Sanitizing and sandboxing these markup sources is very hard to do perfectly and the costs of failure can be significant (e.g. loss of ad revenue on an entertainment site, forfeiting a sale on an ecommerce site, blocking access to information in an emergency on a government site).
  *  To display correctly in IE, XHTML must be served with the incorrect mime-type.
  *  IE's support of XHTML can be described as "buggy" at best.
  *  `document.write` is unsupported in XHTML.